Government response to food security inquiry

-Licensing is not needed in larger towns and cities because there is enough competition between stores and a variety of food, drink and grocery outlets so people can choose where they shop.
+Licensing is not needed in larger towns and cities.
+Enough competition between stores keeps pricing competitive and a variety of food, drink and grocery outlets allows people to choose where they shop.

-The Community Stores Licensing Scheme only applies in the Northern Territory.
-If you would like support for your store and it is outside of the Northern Territory, you can contact:
+If you would like support for a store outside of the Northern Territory, you can contact: